 People-to-people contacts have grown rapidly.
-On average, 7,000 South Korean immigrants have arrived on an annual basis between 1999 and 2008, bringing the number of Canadians of Korean origin to nearly 170,000.
-There are more than 25,000 Canadians living in South Korea, including more than 5,000 English teachers.
+On average, 7,000 South Korean immigrants have arrived on an annual basis between 1999 and 2008, bringing the number of Canadians of Korean origin to more than 170,000.
+There are more than 23,000 Canadians living in South Korea, including more than 3,200 English teachers.

 Contemporary Canadian interest in Korea arises from Canada's desire to ensure continued stability on the peninsula and regionally, and to enhance our important and growing bilateral relationship.
 Canada and Korea are partners in promoting global peace and security.
 As middle powers, we are both active multilateralists committed to the UN system and cooperate on security issues in other forums such as the ASEAN Regional Forum and APEC.
 We share important alliances with the United States.